albertaillet/render/README.md

 The repository is structured as follows:

-    ├── app.py                  # Main file to run the dash app.
+    ├── app.py                  # Main file to run the Dash app.
     ├── raymarch.py             # Raymarching JAX code.
     ├── builder.py              # Code to build the scene from a yaml file.
-    ├── setup.py                # Code to setup the dash app layout and callbacks.
+    ├── tests.py                # Tests the scene building and raymarching.
     ├── utils                   # Miscellanous utility functions.
     │   ├── plot.py             # Plotting functions.
     │   └── linalg.py           # Linear algebra functions.